Cold Weather Forecast For City - UrduPoint

 Cold Weather Forecast For City

-However, foggy conditions are predicted in Sukkur, Larkana, Mohen-Jo-Daro, Shaheed Benazirabad and its surrounding areas during the morning hours.
+However, shallow foggy weather is predicted for Sukkur, Larkana, Mohen-Jo-Daro and their surrounding areas.

 Mainly, cold and dry weather is likely to prevail in the province.